 Picking apples is the name of the game during the fall at Apple Holler Restaurant and Playhouse, and it’s a super fun event that includes a train ride to the back of the orchard.
 That said, apple picking is far from the only thing to do here.

 During this time, a pumpkin patch is also available for those looking to choose their own gourd.
 Fun photo ops can be found here and there as well, and entertainment such as a petting zoo and corn maze are available on select days.

-After gathering your apples and pumpkins, return to the front to pick up a delicious meal to go from the restaurant or the concession stand, and be sure to add on a slice of apple or pumpkin pie from the bakery for dessert.
+After gathering your apples and pumpkins, return to the front to pick up a delicious to-go meal from the restaurant or the concession stand.
+Be sure to add on a slice of apple or pumpkin pie from the bakery for dessert.

 Skelly’s Farm Market